 March 27, 2014 BART Board Presentation (1.1 MB .pdf)

-The Request for Developer Qualifications for the West Oakland Station (3.3 Mb.pdf) is now available.
+The Request for Developer Qualifications for the Development of Photovoltaic Systems on BART Property (2.9 Mb.pdf) is now available.

 BART Property Development Staff